-The study team has completed two rounds of public meetings for the Feasibility Study.
-In the first round of meetings, in Fall 2015, we gathered information about existing conditions at the waterways from local businesses, residents, and recreational users.
-During the second round, in Jan/Feb of 2016, the public had the opportunity to review and give feedback on the recommendations for each of the waterways.
+The study team has completed three rounds of public meetings for the Feasibility Study.
+In Fall 2015, we gathered information about existing conditions at the waterways from local businesses, residents, and recreational users.
+In 2016, the public had the opportunity to review and give feedback on the recommendations for each of the waterways.
 In 2018, the draft report and recommendations were presented and open for public comment.

 As part of a comprehensive understanding of the waterways, the City and County of Denver is conducting a study to identify neighborhood enhancement opportunities in and around Weir Gulch.
 Neighborhood enhancement opportunities include trail connections, improved access areas, additional neighborhood connections to the Gulch, and recreation activity opportunities.
 Outcomes of the study will be incorporated into the preferred plan developed as part of the Denver Urban Waterways Restoration Study.

 The materials from the most recent Integration Plan meeting have been updated to include a summary of the meeting discussion and revise example graphics to clarify draft elements.

 Feedback Boards and sample ideas (PDF)

 Revised to remove draft markings in certain areas; no impacts to individual parcels have been determined and will not be known until a project is funded and well into engineering design.

 This document was presented at the Integration Plan Public Meeting for Weir Gulch on August 30, 2016, and has been edited to incorporate comments during that meeting and to clarify draft elements of the graphic examples.

 The city encourages all residents to be aware of flood risks and take precautions to protect their lives and property.
 Learn more at denvergov.org/flood to understand flood risks in your area and get information on what you need to do to stay safe.